- Google wants to show users the most valuable content and evaluates content across your entire domain.

 - Underused and off-topic categories, tags or author pages with only a few posts

 Don’t just hand a list of urls to your developer for removal.
 You’ll also need to provide him with appropriate 301 redirects for those urls, especially if the page has a some backlinks.
-If you can’t find a similar page, then 301 the url to the blog homepage.
+Since redirects can cause problems if done improperly, it’s important to speak with an experienced SEO company before making major changes.

 It’s always better to salvage content than to send it to Davy Jones’ Locker, especially if it maps to a particular stage of your buyers’ journey.
-Further, using topic clusters to cover many long-tail keywords helps to show Google that you’re a subject matter expert.
+Further, you can use topic clusters to rank for long-tail keywords and show Google that you’re a subject matter expert.

 Here’s a rundown of the most actionable things to consider when you improve content: